Money can be fun: buying stuff, being generous with our friends, planning for our glorious future.

-That said, creating a will online can be a good place to start outlining your wishes.
+That said, lots of people ask us how to make a will for free, which is why we created Fabric wills.
+Creating a will online can be a good place to start outlining your wishes.
 It may save you time at the attorney’s office because it encourages you to think through the answers to key questions like who you’d like as your beneficiaries, legal guardians and executors in advance.

 A will can dictate your wishes for passing down anything you own—and this doesn’t just mean big-money investment accounts or real estate.
 Even if you just have a checking account or a collection of baseball cards, a will can lay out your wishes for who should inherit those things.

 Do you have even $100?
 Or, like, a weird sentimental lamp shaped like a hula dancer that you want to pass down to your little brother?
 If so, you could probably benefit from a will.

 What’s better than being fought over?
 For the ultimate in familial affection, a great way to encourage chaos and disagreement among your survivors is to let them fight over your estate.

 In all seriousness, though, does, “No, that’s my photo album!” sound like music to your ears?
 If not, you’ll probably want to create a will.

 Many people choose to write a will when they become parents or if they have other dependents.
 That’s because a will can lay out who should take care of their kids when they’re gone.
 But a will can also spell out who should inherit your belongings.